sa2c/RSE-handbook/README.md

 # REG-handbook

-A way of working guide for the Research Engineering Group at The Alan Turing Institute
+A way of working guide for the Research Software Engineering team at Swansea Academy of Advanced Computing (SA2C).